 About Heather Farris >

 Have you taken the time to create a blogging workflow for your business?
-Maybe you don’t have a blog but you have a YouTube channel… I use ClickUp for my blogging workflow and it’s been such a lifesaver & timesaver.
+Maybe you don’t have a blog but you have a YouTube channel or podcast with long-form content.
+I use ClickUp for my blogging workflow and it’s been such a lifesaver & time saver.
+Every piece of what I do for my blog and my YouTube channel, takes place in ClickUp before it’s ever implemented online.

 Creating a workflow or a process, as some call it, is the easiest way to make sure you have everything done when creating content.
 Make sure you’re checking all the boxes, you know?

 Creating a blog post is a lot more work than most people realize, not to mention a YouTube video.
+Between brainstorming, researching, outlining, creating, and ultimately marketing that piece of content, there is so much to do.

 So in this post today I’m going to cover the areas of the workflow you will need to create, then I’ll break them down a bit further.